dd2-GWFinTech-Projects/Project1_ProductMarketingAnalysis/Admin/TaskList.md

 * [ ] New customers plot.
 * [ ] How many customers renewed (renewal rate)?
 Over time, and tabulated.
 * [ ] Response time from marketing inital contact to when college recieves first payment (Jonathan)

+# Additional

+Number of schools per state vs number of schools existing in each state

+Analyze customer retention strategies